Work with variables

 3. Under Identify, select the prebuilt entity City.

 4. Select the variable to open the Variable properties pane.
-Name it userCity, and then select Return values to original topics.
+Name it "customerCity," and then select Return values to original topics.

-Screenshot of the Talk to Customer topic with the userCity variable and its properties highlighted.
+Screenshot of the Talk to Customer topic with the customerCity variable and its properties highlighted.

 Set up the destination topic for a returned variable

-When you're returning a variable to a topic, the destination topic is the topic doing the redirecting, the one that will receive values from other topics.
-In our example, it's Greeting.
+When you're returning a variable to a topic, the destination topic is the topic that receives values from the current topic.
+In our example, the destination topic is Greeting.

 1. Go to the destination topic.

-2. The variable you selected in the source topic should appear in the Redirect node as an output variable.
+2. The variable you selected in the source topic should appear on the Redirect node as an output variable.

 Screenshot of the Greeting topic conversation flow with a returned variable in a Redirect node.